peteroupc/CBOR/docs/PeterO.Cbor.CBOREncodeOptions.md

     public sealed class CBOREncodeOptions

-Specifies options for encoding and decoding CBOR objects.

-### Member Summary
+ Specifies options for encoding and decoding CBOR objects.  ### Member Summary
 * <code>[AllowDuplicateKeys](#AllowDuplicateKeys)</code> - Gets a value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.
 * <code>[Ctap2Canonical](#Ctap2Canonical)</code> - Gets a value indicating whether CBOR objects are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.
 * <code>[public static readonly PeterO.Cbor.CBOREncodeOptions Default;](#Default)</code> - Default options for CBOR objects.
 * <code>[public static readonly PeterO.Cbor.CBOREncodeOptions DefaultCtap2Canonical;](#DefaultCtap2Canonical)</code> - Default options for CBOR objects serialized using the CTAP2 canonicalization (used in Web Authentication, among other specifications).
 * <code>[UseIndefLengthStrings](#UseIndefLengthStrings)</code> - Gets a value indicating whether to encode strings with an indefinite-length encoding under certain circumstances.

-<a id="Void_ctor_Boolean_Boolean"></a>
-### CBOREncodeOptions Constructor

-    public CBOREncodeOptions(
-        bool useIndefLengthStrings,
-        bool allowDuplicateKeys);

-Initializes a new instance of the [PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md) class.

-<b>Parameters:</b>

- * <i>useIndefLengthStrings</i>: A value indicating whether to always encode strings with a definite-length encoding.

- * <i>allowDuplicateKeys</i>: A value indicating whether to disallow duplicate keys when reading CBOR objects from a data stream.

-<a id="Void_ctor_Boolean_Boolean_Boolean"></a>
-### CBOREncodeOptions Constructor

-    public CBOREncodeOptions(
-        bool useIndefLengthStrings,
-        bool allowDuplicateKeys,
-        bool ctap2Canonical);

-Initializes a new instance of the [PeterO.Cbor.CBOREncodeOptions](PeterO.Cbor.CBOREncodeOptions.md) class.

-<b>Parameters:</b>

- * <i>useIndefLengthStrings</i>: A value indicating whether to encode strings with a definite-length encoding in certain cases.

- * <i>allowDuplicateKeys</i>: A value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.

- * <i>ctap2Canonical</i>: A value indicating whether CBOR objects are written out using the CTAP2 canonical CBOR encoding form, which is useful for implementing Web Authentication.

 <a id="Default"></a>
 ### Default

     public static readonly PeterO.Cbor.CBOREncodeOptions Default;

  Default options for CBOR objects.
-Disallow duplicate keys, and always encode strings using definite-length encoding.
+Disallow duplicate keys, and always encode strings using definite-length encoding.  <a id="DefaultCtap2Canonical"></a>

-<a id="DefaultCtap2Canonical"></a>
 ### DefaultCtap2Canonical

     public static readonly PeterO.Cbor.CBOREncodeOptions DefaultCtap2Canonical;

  Default options for CBOR objects serialized using the CTAP2 canonicalization (used in Web Authentication, among other specifications).
-Disallow duplicate keys, and always encode strings using definite-length encoding.
+Disallow duplicate keys, and always encode strings using definite-length encoding.  <a id="AllowDuplicateKeys"></a>

-<a id="AllowDuplicateKeys"></a>
 ### AllowDuplicateKeys

     public bool AllowDuplicateKeys { get; }

  Gets a value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.
-Used only when decoding CBOR objects.
+Used only when decoding CBOR objects.  <b>Returns:</b>

-<b>Returns:</b>

 A value indicating whether to allow duplicate keys when reading CBOR objects from a data stream.
 The default is false.